Max Christie: Professional career

-Los Angeles Lakers (2022–present)
+Los Angeles Lakers / South Bay Lakers (2022–2025)

+2022-23

 Christie was selected by the Los Angeles Lakers in the second round of the 2022 NBA draft with the 35th overall pick.
 Christie joined the Lakers' 2022 NBA Summer League roster.
 In his Summer League debut, Christie scored five points and nine rebounds in a 100–66 California Classic win against the Miami Heat.
 On July 8, 2022, Christie signed his rookie scale contract with the Lakers.
+During his rookie season, he scored a season-high 14 points on 6 of 8 shooting and 2 of 3 made threes on January 10 in a 122-109 loss to the Denver Nuggets.
 He was assigned to the South Bay Lakers of the NBA G League on March 8, 2023.
 He was recalled by the Los Angeles Lakers from South Bay two days later.
+For the season, he averaged 3.1 points, 1.8 rebounds, and 1 assist a game on 41.5% 2s and 41.9% shooting on 1.5 threes per game.
+During the playoffs, in 3.7 minutes per game, he scored 1.4 points per game on 25% shooting from three and 50% shooting from two.

+2023-24

+On December 9, 2023, Christie and the Lakers won the inaugural season of the NBA In-Season Tournament.
+Max tied his career high with 14 points twice during the '23-'24, first against the Miami Heat during a 110-96 loss on January 3rd, and secondly against the Phoenix Suns eight days later during a 127-109 loss.
+For the season, his minutes went up to 14.1 from the previous season but his three-point percentage dipped slightly on slightly more attempts while most of his numbers remained steady.